 A big misnomer is you are an independent contractor if the individual or company tells you that you are.
 The fact a worker may be treated as an independent contractor is of no significance in determining employment status.
 Even if a worker receives an IRS Form 1099 from the individual or company, which form is usually provided to independent contractors, this does not confirm that a worker is an independent contractor.

-If you have been misclassified by your employer, you should reach out to our Orange County employment law lawyers.
+If you have been misclassified by your employer, you should reach out to our Orange County independent contractor misclassification attorneys.
 You could receive compensation for lost wages, overtime wages, attorney fees, benefits, and more.
 Compensation for your lost wages may also include interest.

 There is no reason for an employer to misclassify you as an independent contractor.
 Contact Aegis Law Firm today and make sure you are getting paid what you are owed.